Economics students are requested to access their Economics Online Test here.

 in cybersecurity,” he said.

-digital literacy, and mental health are for all and sundry.
+Students were curious and attentive to grasp the knowledge imparted, exhibiting how significant selfcare, period education, issues of digital literacy, and mental health are for all and sundry.

 Managers of the Young and the Safe project announced and